BYU Cumulative GPA* – Calculated from coursework completed at BYU.

 For classes repeated prior to Fall Semester 2011: Your grade from the most recent enrollment in a class (except for R-suffix courses) counts toward your grade point average (GPA) and total credit hours.

-Students often want to know how classes are evaluated and GPA’s are calculated.
-To learn more, visit the university policy website.
+Students often want to know how classes are evaluated.
+For detailed information about earning academic credit and grades, see the university policy website.